RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##
     ##           Reference
     ## Prediction    0    1
-    ##          0 2057  204
+    ##          0 3429  334
-    ##          1  139  865
+    ##          1  208 1471
     ##
-    ##                Accuracy : 0.8949
+    ##                Accuracy : 0.9004
-    ##                  95% CI : (0.8839, 0.9053)
+    ##                  95% CI : (0.8921, 0.9082)
-    ##     No Information Rate : 0.6726
+    ##     No Information Rate : 0.6683
     ##     P-Value [Acc > NIR] : < 2.2e-16
     ##
-    ##                   Kappa : 0.7577
+    ##                   Kappa : 0.7713
     ##
-    ##  Mcnemar's Test P-Value : 0.0005489
+    ##  Mcnemar's Test P-Value : 7.908e-08
     ##
-    ##             Sensitivity : 0.8092
+    ##             Sensitivity : 0.8150
-    ##             Specificity : 0.9367
+    ##             Specificity : 0.9428
-    ##          Pos Pred Value : 0.8616
+    ##          Pos Pred Value : 0.8761
-    ##          Neg Pred Value : 0.9098
+    ##          Neg Pred Value : 0.9112
-    ##              Prevalence : 0.3274
+    ##              Prevalence : 0.3317
-    ##          Detection Rate : 0.2649
+    ##          Detection Rate : 0.2703
-    ##    Detection Prevalence : 0.3075
+    ##    Detection Prevalence : 0.3085
-    ##       Balanced Accuracy : 0.8729
+    ##       Balanced Accuracy : 0.8789
     ##
     ##        'Positive' Class : 1
     ##

-The stacked random forest with a cost matrix is one of the top performers overall.
-With outstanding **sensitivity (81%) and strong specificity (93.7%),** this model maintains excellent balance while directly incorporating business costs into training.
-It achieves the highest accuracy in the group (89.5%) and one of the highest **balanced accuracies (87.3%).** Because it both captures a large share of cancellations and avoids most costly false positives, it delivers one of the most financially optimized outcomes for hotels who want profit off of overooking but are also concerned about the cost of walking a guest.
+The stacked random forest with a cost matrix is one of the strongest performers across all models.
+With excellent sensitivity (**81.5%**) and strong specificity (**94.3%**), it captures a large majority of true cancellations while still keeping false positives relatively low.
+Its overall accuracy of **90.0%** is the highest among all first- and second-level models, and its **balanced accuracy of 87.9%** is also near the top, demonstrating outstanding performance across both classes.

 **Business Case Usefulness: High**